 The landscapes are as legendary as the cowboys here — and a trip among the Rockies also gives you that coveted chance to walk among the bubbling mud pots and simmering hot springs of Yellowstone National Park, and to lose yourself in the gargantuan scale and beauty of the Grand Tetons during your stopover in western-favourite Jackson Hole.

 Las Vegas will no doubt dazzle you with its flashing neon, chiming slot machines and eye-watering creations.
 But this glitzy city sits among some of the States’ most jaw-dropping natural scenery.
 And this tour takes you on a loop to see some of the best.
 You’ll experience the Grand Canyon from every angle – flying in a private jet over Hoover Dam, Lake Mead, and the Colorado River, before a road trip with stops along the canyon’s rim, and a vintage train journey on the Grand Canyon Railway to Williams.
 If the scenery doesn’t steal the show, the train’s old-fashioned shootout and railway robbery just might.
 You also get to tick off Route 66 from your bucket list as you stroll down parts of the historic road in Williams and Flagstaff.
 But it’s the roads out of town that promise the biggest eye-openers, as you follow them to see the slots of Antelope Canyon, the iconic Western scenery of Monument Valley, the rose-hued hoodoos and amphitheatres of Bryce Canyon, and the lush forests and dramatic cliffs of Zion.

 Cherry-picking only the finest finds in California and Nevada, and travelling like a VIP in a private 16 seater plane, gives you more time to experience each stop.

-Las Vegas, San Francisco, LA: the golden triangle’s a must for any West coast wanderer.
-Throwing you in the deep end, Las Vegas comes with an unashamedly flamboyant flurry of pinging slot machines, million-dollar shows, and all-you-can-squeeze-in dining and shopping.
+Las Vegas, San Francisco, LA: the golden triangle’s a must for any west coast wanderer.
+Throwing you in the deep end, Las Vegas comes with a flamboyant flurry of pinging slot machines, million-dollar shows, and all-you-can-squeeze-in dining and shopping.

 Leaving Las Vegas, its complete antithesis awaits in Yosemite; a serene valley whose flamboyance comes from the drama of sights like Tunnel View, El Capitan, and Bridalveil Falls.